-The variable rate is the "Fuel Adj" line item on your bill.
+The variable rate is set by our Power Provider (LCRA).
+This is the "Fuel Adj" line item on your bill.

 Cost of Generation (Called PCRF - Power Cost Recovery Factor) times the number of Kilowatt Hours used for the month, based on their hard costs of generating the power.